twocentstudios/twocentstudios.github.com/_posts/2013-02-27-the-making-of-vinylogue.markdown

 Feel free to read the [full implementation](https://github.com/twocentstudios/vinylogue/blob/master/vinylogue/TCSLastFMAPIClient.m), but I'm going to focus on a few methods in particular to explain the RAC parts.
 I'll explain this one inline with comments.

+> (TCSLastFMAPIClient.m)

-{% codeblock (TCSLastFMAPIClient.m) lang:objc %}
+{% highlight objc %}
     // This is our request assembler/responder.
     // It sits closest to the network stack in the code we'll write.
     - (RACSignal *)enqueueRequestWithMethod:(NSString *)method path:(NSString *)path parameters:(NSDictionary *)parameters {

         // An RACSubject is an RACSignal subclass that can
         // be manually controlled.
 It's used to bridge the
         // block callback structure of the AFHTTPRequestOperation to RAC.
         RACReplaySubject *subject = [RACReplaySubject subject];

         NSMutableURLRequest *request = [self requestWithMethod:method path:path parameters:parameters];
         // Network caching is such a fickle thing in iOS that I don't really rely on this to do anything request.cachePolicy = NSURLRequestReturnCacheDataElseLoad;

         // We assemble our operation callbacks here AFHTTPRequestOperation *operation = [self HTTPRequestOperationWithRequest:request success:^(AFHTTPRequestOperation *operation, id responseObject) {

           // Last.fm returns error codes in the JSON data,
           // so it makes sense to handle that on this level.
           // Our endpoint methods should only care about good responses.
           NSNumber *errorCode = [responseObject objectForKey:@"error"];
           if (errorCode){
             // Make a new error object with the message we get
             // from the JSON data.
             NSError *error = [NSError errorWithDomain:@"com.twocentstudios.vinylogue" code:[errorCode integerValue] userInfo:@{ NSLocalizedDescriptionKey: [responseObject objectForKey:@"message"] }];

             // Subscribers will "subscribeError:" to this signal
             // to receive and handle the error.
 It also completes the request
             // (subscribeComplete: won't be called).
             [subject sendError:error];
           }else{
             // If last.fm doesn't give us an error, go ahead and send
             // the response object along to the subscriber.
             [subject sendNext:responseObject];

             // There's not going to be any more data, so this
             // RACSignal is complete.
             [subject sendCompleted];
           }
         } failure:^(AFHTTPRequestOperation *operation, NSError *error) {
             // A network error is handled similarly to a Last.fm error.
             [subject sendError:error];
         }];

         [self enqueueHTTPRequestOperation:operation];

         // RAC can be used for threading.
         // In this case, we want our "sendNext:" calls to be
         // processed by the API endpoint functions on a
         // background thread.
 That way, the UI doesn't hang
         // while we're moving data from JSON -> new objects. return [subject deliverOn:[RACScheduler scheduler]];
     }
-{% endcodeblock %}
+{% endhighlight %}

 So that's our first taste of RAC in action.
 RACSubjects are a little different than vanilla RACSignals, but again, they're very useful in bridging standard Foundation to RAC.